bennettslin/yearlings_bobtail_app/accessibility-notes.md

     * When Up or Down arrows are pressed:
         * Select previous or next time.

-* When songs section is accessed:
+* When nav section is accessed:
     * Up and Down arrows and "Enter" are shown.
     * When section is first accessed:
         * Accessed song is selected song.